tcdvm/vetophthovuepress/notes/getstarted.md

 ::: tip Questions or concerns?
 Something is broken?
 Love ophthalmology and want to share a poem you wrote about it?

-Please email Dr. Chen (tchen@utk.edu) with the details.
+Please email Dr. Chen (tchendvm@gmail.com) with the details.
 :::